-In this blog, we are going to talk about Epoxidized soybean oil (ESO), and its uses.
+Today, we are going to talk about Epoxidized soybean oil, or ESO, and its uses.

 ESO is produced when soybean oil is combined and goes through a chemical reaction of epoxidation.
 Vegetable oils are often used to combine with chemicals as they have a very high number of double bonds of carbon-carbon.

 Please continue reading to understand the process of how epoxidized soybean oil is made and its various uses in different industries.
 Let’s start.

 About Epoxidized Soybean Oil

 ESO or ESBO is made when soyabean oil goes through the epoxidation process, which increases its reactivity compared to the carbon-carbon double bond.
 When epoxidized, the soyabean oil turns into a suitable plasticizer and hydrochloric acid scavenger.